uoFishbox/obsidian-double-extension-blocker/README.md

 # Obsidian Prevent Double Extension Plugin

-This plugin blocks the creation of Markdown files with filenames containing undesired extensions, such as `.pdf.md`.
+This plugin blocks the creation of files with double extensions to avoid double extensions such as `.pdf.md`.

 ## Motivation